MileHacker Logo

 Engagements

-• Visit White Horse Temple, the first A buddhist place of worship in China, for spiritual insight.
+• Visit White Horse Temple, the first A buddhist place of worship within China, for spiritual insight.

 • Take a local food tour through the Old City after-dark markets to sample street food.

-• Engage with local sellers to learn about traditional crafts and daily life.
+• Engage with local sellers to learn about traditional crafts plus the daily routine.

 • Explore the Luoyang Museum of comprehensive historical context and ancient artifacts.